vincentiroleh/blog/ckrmx2tuw063lfws1bxj60yfe.md

-## Azure Storage and Azure CDN for Static Website Hosting?
+## Deploy Static Website to Azure Storage and Azure CDN

 Learn how to deploy a static website to Azure Storage.
 In addition to learning the theory behind hosting static websites to Azure, you will also learn how to implement them step-by-step.